-While I can’t possibly hope to communicate what it’s like to live through such senseless atrocities nor even comprehend what it’s like, The People They Think We Are is my meager attempt to point towards the state of humanity that brought us to our current politics, expressed through dissonant, fragmented, and violent piano gestures juxtaposed against a harsh backdrop of distorted guitar feedback and pounding, arrhythmic drums.
-The piece also offers an extended prayer for those still searching for their lost love ones during the second half.
+While I can’t possibly hope to communicate what it’s like to live through such senseless atrocities, The People They Think We Are is my meager attempt to point towards the atrocious state of humanity that brought us to our current policies expressed through dissonant, fragmented, and violent piano gestures juxtaposed against a harsh backdrop of distorted guitar feedback and pounding, arrhythmic drums.
+The piece also offers an extended prayer during the second half for those still searching for their lost love ones, and is bookended by footage of the annual swift migrations that take place at Chapman Elementary in Portland Oregon every year.

 We are supposed to be the melting pot, but instead we are becoming an incinerator.